New photos of Kurt Cobain death scene yield no new clues: police

 “There are no new developments, no new twists or turns in the case,” Witt said.
 “He came upon this film, and that’s pretty much it.
 It is still a suicide.”

-The photos were taken by police investigating Cobain’s death, Witt said.
-It is not clear why they remained undeveloped for 20 years, she said, though the original investigators may have regarded them as redundant and unnecessary to develop.
+It was not clear whether the photos were taken by police or another party, or why they remained undeveloped for nearly 20 years, Witt said, though the original investigators may have regarded them as redundant and unnecessary to develop.

-Witt said the police department had released two of the photos to the public.
-Neither photo shows Cobain, but instead reveals items found at the scene, including a pair of sunglasses, a cigar box, a hunting-style hat and a pack of cigarettes.
+Witt said the police department plans to release some, but not all, of the photos to the public.

 Nirvana broke through to mainstream pop success with the smash hit “Smells Like Teen Spirit,” the first single from the band’s second album, “Nevermind,” released in 1991.